/

 MDT’s Process:

-1. Continue to facilitate workshops for teams around problem solving and process improvement.
+1. Continue to develop leaders, facilitate problem solving workshops, and drive process improvement.
 (Never stop!)

 2. Write 2 articles per week during my off hours.
 (1 year)